Are you applying empathy as part of your sales and marketing approach?

 Brian: I love the word picture of being a Sherpa.
 Because sherpas are there to help people climb, help them along the journey.
 And the whole idea of empathy.
 It’s applied empathy because our goal is really to help people on their journey.

 Brent: I totally agree.
-Now let’s not forget that at the end of the day we’re all in the business of doing one thing, which is selling more stuff.
+Now let’s not forget that we’re all in the business of doing one thing at the end of the day, which is selling more stuff.

 Brent: So, empathy is all well and good, and it’s so powerful that the cynic in someone listening today might say: